The Science of Probiotics: The Tiny Superheroes in Your Gut

 Probiotics can be found naturally in some foods, or they can be consumed in the form of supplements.
 Some of the best sources of probiotics include:

-Kefir: Kefir is a fermented milk drink that contains a variety of beneficial bacteria and also kefir yeast strains, including Lactobacillus and Bifidobacterium.
-Kefir is one of the most effective ways to up your probiotic intake, with more live and active cultures than yoghurts.
+Kefir: Kefir is a fermented yoghurt that contains a variety of beneficial bacteria and also kefir yeast strains, including Lactobacillus and Bifidobacterium.
+Kefir is one of the most effective ways to up your probiotic intake, with more live and active cultures than many other yoghurts.

 Sauerkraut: Sauerkraut is a fermented cabbage dish that contains a variety of beneficial bacteria, including Lactobacillus plantarum and Lactobacillus brevis.